MAT in Science Education

 Coursework and Requirements (42 credits)

 Students complete two courses in their chosen field of study in the Graduate School of Arts & Sciences and learn pedagogy and teaching methodology in the School of Education.
 Field experiences in science classrooms begin in the summer and continue throughout every semester.
 Candidates take on increasing responsibilities in each field experience, culminating in full student teaching during the final semester.

-The professional education component consists of study in foundations of education, pedagogical content knowledge, curriculum development, methods of instruction, and student teaching.
-This combination ensures strength in the field of study combined with a comprehensive set of teaching skills appropriate to adolescents.
+The professional education component consists of study in the foundations of education, science pedagogies, curriculum development, methods of instruction, and student teaching.
+This combination ensures strength in the field of study combined with a comprehensive set of teaching skills for working with adolescents.